Open Communication: Effective Communication Skills

 Open Learning Faculty Member Information

-Formal assessment includes discussion group participation, the formal module assignments, and the mandatory Major Project.
+Formal assessment includes discussion group participation, the formal module assignments, and the mandatory Final Project.

 You will submit two formal assignments in each of Modules 1, 2, and 3 and three formal assignments in Module 4.
 The formal assignments will be linked to the learning outcomes for each module and each assignment, plus your discussion participation, contributes to your final grade.